 4. Does the library own multiple copies?

 5. Does the library have other more current titles on the same subject?

-6. Has the book won an award, or is it deemed a classic by faculty in that discipline?
+6. Has the item won an award, or is it deemed a classic in the subject area?

 7. Is the item in usable physical condition?